gidden/benchmarks/readme.rst

 specification for now due to the method by which previous benchmarks have been defined (i.e., defining a "facility life distribution curve" rather than defining a demand for certain facilities -- see [BOUCHER07]_).

-..
-Anthony, can you advise here (yea, nay)?

 An example of the specification implemented in JSON is shown below: ::